core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For Group OSCORE, the Sender Context and Recipient Context additionally contain asymmetric keys, as described previously in {{sec-context}}.
 The private/public key pair of the sender can, for example, be generated by the endpoint or provisioned during manufacturing.

-With the exception of the public key of the sending endpoint, a receiving endpoint can derive a complete security context from a received Group OSCORE message and the Common Context.
+With the exception of the public key of the sender endpoint, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context.
 The public keys in the Recipient Contexts can be retrieved from the Group Manager (see {{group-manager}}) upon joining the group.
 A public key can alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).

-For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the associated endpoint's public key.
-Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the public key in order to have it available to verify subsequent messages from that endpoint.
+For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's public key.
+Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's public key in order to have it available to verify subsequent messages from that endpoint.

 Furthermore, sufficiently large replay windows should be considered, to handle Partial IV values moving forward fast.
 This can happen when a client engages in frequent or long sequences of one-to-one exchanges with servers in the group, such as a large number of block-wise transfers to a single server.
-When receiving following group requests from that client, other servers in the group may believe to have lost synchronization with the client's Sender Sequence Numbers.
+When receiving following group requests from that client, other servers in the group may believe to have lost synchronization with the client's Sender Sequence Number.
 If these servers use an Echo exchange to re-gain synchronization (see {{ssec-synch-challenge-response}}), this in itself may consume a considerable amount of client's Sender Sequence Numbers, hence later resulting in the servers possibly performing a new Echo exchange.

 ## Pairwise Keys ## {#sec-derivation-pairwise}